-Exception: For buildings that are certified as PHIUS+ CORE, 2015 or 2018, achieving a specific source energy use of $\leq$ 6,500 kWh/person per year, without renewables, is accepted in lieu of achieving the ASHRAE performance target based on a baseline of ASHRAE 90.1-2016 or earlier.
-For buildings that are certified as Phius CORE 2021 or Phius ZERO 2021, achieving 15% less than the Phius CORE 2021 source energy criteria, without renewables, is accepted in lieu of achieving the ASHRAE performance target based on a baseline of as the Phius CORE 2021 source energy criteria, without renewables, is accepted in lieu of achieving the ASHRAE performance target based on a baseline of a baseline of ASHRAE 90.1-2019.
+Exception: For buildings that are certified as PHIUS+ CORE, 2015 or 2018, achieving a specific source energy use of ≤6,500 kWh/person per year, without renewables, is accepted in lieu of achieving the ASHRAE performance target based on a baseline of ASHRAE 90.1-2016 or earlier.
+For buildings that are certified as Phius CORE 2021 or Phius ZERO 2021, achieving 10% less than the Phius CORE 2021 source energy criteria, without renewables, is accepted in lieu of achieving the ASHRAE performance target based on a baseline of ASHRAE 90.1-2016 or earlier.

 - 2. Based on the path chosen, select the efficiency measures for the building: - a.
 Prescriptive Path: Meet or exceed the requirements specified in the National Rater Design Review and Field Checklists. - b.
 ERI Path: Meet or exceed the requirements specified in the National Rater Design Review and Field Checklists.
 Using the same software program specified in Step 1, configure the preferred set of efficiency measures for the unit to be certified and verify that the resulting ERI meets or exceeds the ENERGY STAR ERI Target, as determined in Step 1. - c.
 ASHRAE Path: Meet or exceed the requirements specified in the National Rater Design Review and Field Checklists.
-Following the Simulation Guidelines, configure the preferred set of efficiency measures for the building to be certified and verify that the resulting energy savings above the ASHRAE Baseline Building meets or exceeds the required performance target per Exhibit 43.

-Exception: For buildings that are Phius Certified and submitting the specific source energy use per person in lieu of meeting the ASHRAE Performance Target, calculations are done in accordance with Phius modeling protocols.
+Following the Simulation Guidelines, configure the preferred set of efficiency measures for the building to be certified and verify that the resulting energy savings above the ASHRAE Baseline Building meets or exceeds the required performance target per Exhibit 34. - Exception: For buildings that are Phius Certified and submitting the specific source energy use per person in lieu of meeting the ASHRAE Performance Target, calculations are done in accordance with Phius modeling protocols.